fern-api/docs-starter-fern-definition/README.md

 ### Step 1: Use this template

-1. Click on the **Use this template** button.
+1. Click on the **Use this template** button (found at the top right of this page).
 You must be logged into GitHub.
 2. Choose the option to **create a new repository**.
 Name it `fern-docs`.

 ### Step 2: Clone and open the repository in your preferred code editor